 Because these problems are public, Lord willing you can and will find specialized support for whatever that ongoing issue might be.
 I hope and pray you get the help you need from others who have been in the same journey.
 Because you are in this for the long haul, you may not get “the meals and helps” that someone in the “A” box receives.
 (Much is assumed by others and strangely, you may be admired in the “B” box, if you like it or not!)

 Regardless of the attention from others, or lack of attention, my best advice for you in the “B” box is to “school differently.”
 Find ways to modify your homeschool to fit the unique lifestyle you’re in.
+We are homeschooling in a fallen world and crises happen.
 You, more than others, should not compare your school load and schedule to that of anyone else!
 You may school at night, on the weekends, in the car, or with the help of tutors and co-ops.
 Let’s keep going.

 “C” (Short-term, private)